Angela-Nkrumah/Angela-Nkrumah/Human Resource Analysis.md

  9. Dashboard Details
  Horizontal Bar Charts: Three horizontal bar charts were created to visualize the following; employees by position(to show how many people work in the company) and employees by exit cause (why employees left the company).

- Vertical Bar Chart:A vertical chart to show employees by thier age group
+ Vertical Bar Chart:A vertical chart to show employees by their age group.

- Pie Charts:Three Pie charts were created to show the hiring quality of the employees of the company ranging from 0 -4,the future human resource needed for the company ranging from available, future, urgent and immediately which is decided based on the date of retirement of each employee.Lastly a pie chart to annalyze the number of employees freshly hired and the number of remaining employees.
+Pie Charts: Three Pie charts were created to show the hiring quality of the employees of the company ranging from 0 -4,the future human resource needed for the company ranging from available, future, urgent and immediately which is decided based on the date of retirement of each employee.
+Lastly a pie chart to analyze the number of employees freshly hired and the number of remaining employees.

  Cards and Gauges: Two gauges were created to visualize the employee performance and the score for hiring effectiveness.
 A card was created to show the total employees of the company.